 fbpx

-Fearless birds and wild winds: The meaning behind RNZAF badges and mottoes
+Fearless birds and wild winds: The meaning behind RNZAF crests

 Heraldry is serious business!
-So serious in fact that the RNZAF has a lengthy approval process that involves the Queen herself.
+So serious in fact that the RNZAF has a lengthy approval process that involves the King himself.

 The most obvious is the use of Te Reo Māori, one of our three official languages.
 The RNZAF has a long tradition of incorporating Te Reo into badge mottos.
 So, to help celebrate Te Wiki o te Reo Māori – Māori Language Week – we thought we would share some of these with you.
 Scroll down to discover some badges from past and present RNZAF units, and the translation and explanation of their Te Reo mottoes.